fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 If no block is given, it also returns an *Enumerator* object.

 ### Multiple Assignment
-When an array is assigned to two variables on the same line, *each element of that array gets assigned to one of the variables*.
+When an array is assigned to two or more variables on the same line, *each element of that array gets assigned to one of the variables*.
 This type of assignment, where we assign more than one value on the same line, is called __multiple assignment__, which uses the principle of *array decomposition*.
 ```
-first, second = ['uno', 'dos']
+first, second, third = ['uno', 'dos', 'tres']
-=> ["uno", "dos"]
+=> ["uno", "dos", "tres"]

 first
 => "uno"

 second
 => "dos"

+third
+=> "tres"
 ```